Does anyone carry cash anymore?

 Like Square Cash, Dwolla also has several business options to help you send money at a very minimal cost.
 You can receive higher limits, next day transfers, and better customer support.
 This is the best money sending app if you are wanting to use a money sending app for your business as well.

-Here are the participating banks:
+Here are a few of the bigger participating banks:

 - Chase Bank

 - Capital One

 - Ally Bank